nitindotphysics/Collatz_Sequence/README.md

 # Collatz Sequence

 Collatz Sequence problem is a famous unsolved mathematics problem named after mathematician Lothar Collatz.
 In this project, I tried to study the same using Python.
-This is the 1st project in my Beginner_Python_Projects series.
+This is the 1st project in my *Beginner_Python_Projects series*.

 ## Theory: